phundament/docs/2-setup/installation.md

 ## `make` application

-Phundament uses `Makefile`s to execute common tasks during development, but you can also use standard *Docker* commands to control your stack.
+phd uses `Makefile`s to execute common tasks during development, but you can also use standard *Docker* commands to control your stack.
 See *phd* [README](https://github.com/phundament/app/blob/master/README.md) for some examples.

 Basically, `make` targets are just shorthands for lengthy Docker commands.